Mathematics & Computer Science

 • Complete the service requirement by participating in at least one of the following areas:

-• as a teaching assistant for computer science courses
+• As a teaching assistant for computer science courses

-• as a research assistant for a computer science faculty member
+• As a research assistant for a computer science faculty member

-• as a lab assistant for the general computing labs
+• As a lab assistant for the general computing labs

-• as a technician for the Whitworth Computing Services Department
+• As a technician for the Whitworth Computing Services Department

-• by participating in related service-learning projects
+• By participating in related service-learning projects

 • Complete in a satisfactory manner an internship and/or research assistantship.